 Booking a nature tour in Iceland is the ideal way to appreciate the country’s unique beauty, extraordinary scenery and abundant wildlife.
-Prior to the pandemic, visitor numbers to Iceland had grown almost exponentially and some of its more fragile landscapes were beginning to be impacted by overtourism.
-The pandemic helped Iceland press the reset button and consider how to manage its natural environment even more carefully.
+Prior to the pandemic, Iceland visitor numbers had grown almost exponentially and some of its more fragile landscapes were beginning to see the effects of massification; however, the pandemic helped Iceland press the reset button and consider how to manage its natural environment even more carefully.

 As visitor numbers continue to recover, 2022 may be the last chance for travelers to visit some of the island’s most popular tourist destinations without them feeling overcrowded.
 While renting a car in Iceland gives you the freedom to go where you please, booking a tour as a complement can get you even further: super jeeps offer greater ground clearance on challenging mountain roads, while boat trips open up areas inaccessible to road traffic.

 Iceland’s rugged lava fields, mammoth glaciers, remote waterfalls, steaming hot springs and unspoiled coastline provide the backdrop for some truly memorable adventures.
 There are endless opportunities to enjoy the outdoors and experience Iceland’s remarkable landscapes.
 In this roundup, we’ve chosen seven of our favorites: